emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `["tlsv1.3","tlsv1.2"]`

-  All TLS/DTLS versions to be supported.<br/>
+  All TLS/DTLS versions to be supported.<br />
-NOTE: PSK ciphers are suppressed by 'tlsv1.3' version config.<br/>
+NOTE: PSK ciphers are suppressed by 'tlsv1.3' version config.<br />
 In case PSK cipher suites are intended, make sure to configure
 <code>['tlsv1.2', 'tlsv1.1']</code> here.